wso2/docs-ei/en/streaming-integrator/docs/setup/change-hostname-and-context-path.md

-# Changing the IP address and Context Path of Web UI Applications
+# Changing the Host Name and Context Path of Web UI Applications

 When you start any web application of the WSO2 Streaming Integrator (i.e., [Streaming Integrator Tooling](streaming-integrator-studio-overview.md), the [Template Editor](../admin/creating-business-rules-templates.md/#creating-a-business-rules-template), [Business Rules](../admin/creating-business-rules-templates.md), or Policies) the URL to access its user interface is displayed in the start up logs as follows.